-- proximity of premises to places of education, play or recreation; specialist services for children or vulnerable adults (e.g. a centre for gambling addicts or other addictions), and community buildings; - proximity to residential areas where there may be a high concentration of families with children; and - whether the premises is within a shopping area centre or within the edge of one.
+- proximity of premises to places of education, play or recreation; specialist services for children or vulnerable adults (e.g. a centre for gambling addicts or other addictions, treatment or counselling services), and community buildings; - proximity to residential areas where there may be a high concentration of families with children; and - whether the premises is within a shopping area centre or within the edge of one.